ketarre/information/ιιιιpvb_tictactoe.md

 # /pvb_tictactoe

 The `/pvb_tictactoe` command is a fun command that lets you play the world famous game, Tic-Tac-Toe, against an AI (the bot).
-This bot has the standard, original version of Tic-Tac-Toe, meaning that it is played on a 3x3 board.
-The player will always go first.
+This bot has the standard, original version of Tic-Tac-Toe, meaning that it is played on a 3x3 board with no additional rules other than claiming a square and trying to get three in a row first.
+The player will always have the first move.

 ## Compulsory Field: